College Football on CBS Sports: 1950s

-CBS has been televising college football games since it launched a sports division, and did so on a weekly basis during a period from the 1950s to 1966, when ABC gained exclusive rights to all NCAA regular season games.
-During that time period, CBS used Joe Hasel, Bob Neal, Mal Stevens, Jack Drees, Francis Wallace, Tom Harmon, and Gil Stratton as commentators.
+In 1955, CBS regular season coverage returned.
+CBS used Joe Hasel, Bob Neal, Mal Stevens, Jack Drees, Francis Wallace, Tom Harmon, and Gil Stratton as commentators.
 Drees was usually paired on commentary with Wallace on Midwest games, while Hasel and subsequently, Neal was paired with Stevens on Eastern regional games, and Harmon was paired with Stratton in games taking place on the West Coast.
-CBS was reduced to airing the Cotton Bowl Classic, which it had aired since 1958.
-It added the Sun Bowl in 1968, which continues to air on CBS as of 2022.
-From 1974 to 1977, it also aired the Fiesta Bowl, and from 1978 to 1986 it carried the Peach Bowl.
-CBSSN carried the Cure Bowl from 2015 to 2019.
-Since 2017, CBSSN has carried the Arizona Bowl, though COVID-19 issues led to the 2020 edition being aired on the main CBS network.
+CBS would lose regular season rights to NBC the next year.

+In 1958, CBS began annual coverage of the Cotton Bowl Classic, a tradition that would continue through 1992.